CloudCannon/documentation/_domains/2_custom_domains.md

 title: Custom Domains
 ---

 Using a custom domain requires you to purchase one from an external domain registrar.
-We recommend [iwantmyname](http://www.shareasale.com/r.cfm?B=210738&U=852853&M=25581&urllink=https://iwantmyname.com/services/developer/cloud-cannon-custom-domains) as it has a one click install for which avoids the following steps.
+We recommend [iwantmyname](http://www.shareasale.com/r.cfm?B=210738&U=852853&M=25581&urllink=https://iwantmyname.com/services/developer/cloud-cannon-custom-domains).
 {: .info}

 To add a custom domain: